01 of 07

-Historical and Educational Tours in Ketchikan
+Historical and Educational Tours

 Like all other Alaskan towns, Ketchikan has an interesting past, and it's not just the "sporting women".
 Guests can take a tour to learn about running crab traps in the Bering Sea while riding on the Aleutian Ballad, just like on television's The Deadliest Catch).
 One tour explores the streets and waters around Ketchikan from a "duck", which is an amphibious vehicle.
 Another tour shows guests the highlights of Ketchikan and the totem pole park from a trolley car, while other tours explore the Totem Pole Park and the Saxman Native Village.
 One tour that is uniquely Ketchikan is its famous Great Alaskan Lumberjack Show.
 The ship has several tours that include entrance to the show.

-Exploring Misty Fjords National Monument From Ketchikan
+Exploring Misty Fjords National Monument

 Many cruise ship guests take either a floatplane or a boat from Ketchikan to Misty Fjords National Monument, the second largest national wilderness in the United States.